robric/wiki-contrail-controller/Customized-field-selection-for-ECMP-load-balancing.md

 e.g. ECMP fields can be selected from contrail web UI in virtual-network configuration section as shown in this picture ![ECMP Fields Selection configuration](https://raw.githubusercontent.com/wiki/rombie/contrail-controller/virtual_network_ecmp_fields_selection.png)

+## Applicability
+This feature is mainly applicable in scenarios where in multiple ECMP paths exist for a destination.
+Typically these paths point ingress service instance nodes, which could be running any where in the contrail cloud.